 Milkweed Editions publishes 18-20 books per year of nonfiction, fiction, poetry, and translation.
 We believe that literature has the potential to change the way we see the world, and that bringing new voices to essential conversations is the clearest path to ensuring a vibrant, diverse, and empowered future.
 To learn more about Milkweed Editions and the work we champion, read our story»

-Milkweed Editions has shifted to Submittable and shorter, genre-focused reading periods to become more responsive and writer-friendly.
+Milkweed Editions has shifted to Submittable and shorter, genre-specific reading periods to become more responsive and writer-friendly.
 If you submitted during our last open period and are still waiting for a response, please accept our apologies for the delay.
-We are currently reviewing these manuscripts, but you are welcome to contact Joey McGarvey (for fiction or nonfiction) or Jaya Stenquist (for poetry) to confirm.
+We are currently reviewing these manuscripts, but you are welcome to contact us to confirm.